 Global biotech atai Life Sciences have only been in the mental health space since 2018, but are involved in almost a dozen ongoing efforts analysing the effect of various compounds on depression, anxiety, addiction, and other mental health disorders.

-Many of the therapies under research by atai make use of psychedelic compounds, but in the last year the company have also invested heavily in the digital health space, acquiring a majority stake in digital therapeutics firm Psyber and launching their own digital platform, IntroSpect.
+Many of the therapies under research by atai make use of psychedelic compounds, but since 2020 the company have also invested heavily in the digital health space, acquiring a majority stake in digital therapeutics firm Psyber and launched their own digital platform, IntroSpect.

 The company hope to utilise the flexibility and power of technology to meet the need of patients on their own terms, and use digital biomarkers to make mental health treatments more refined, effective and individualised.

-In the last year, Pear Therapeutics has announced a variety of partnerships with key players in the fields of wearables, diagnostics and AI and have raised $80m to develop their digital therapeutics that aim to support the treatment of a variety of cognitive disorders.
+Since 2020, Pear Therapeutics has announced a variety of partnerships with key players in the fields of wearables, diagnostics and AI and between 2020 and 2021 raised $80m to develop their digital therapeutics that aim to support the treatment of a variety of cognitive disorders.

 They hope to redefine medicine by discovering, developing and delivering software-based therapeutics to provide better outcomes for sufferers of depression, bipolar disorder, schizophrenia and substance use disorder.
-Pear hit the news this year as the Ohio Department of Mental Health & Addiction Services became the third state regulator to fund their digital therapeutics to tackle behavioural health and addiction recovery.
+Pear hit the news in 2021 as the Ohio Department of Mental Health & Addiction Services became the third state regulator to fund their digital therapeutics to tackle behavioural health and addiction recovery.